Species Survival Plan

 Wild turkeys live in mature forests, particularly nut trees such as oak, hickory, or beech, interspersed with edges and fields.
 You may also see them along roads and in woodsy backyards.

 Turkeys travel in flocks and search on the ground for nuts, berries, insects, and snails.
 They use their strong feet to scratch leaf litter out of the way.
 Other potential food items might include leaves, seeds, grains, buds, roots, spiders, frogs, lizards, and small snakes.

-They usually run rather than fly from danger and can run about 25 mph, but are quite capable flyers with a maximum speed of 55 mph.
+They usually run rather than fly from danger and can run about 25 mph, but are quite capable short-distance flyers with a maximum speed of 55 mph.
 They spend the early morning and late afternoon foraging before frequently flying into trees to roost at night.